 Entry without a degree or with a HND only is unlikely.
 You might occasionally be able to enter from the administration side - for example, you could start as a study-site coordinator in the NHS or as a clinical trials administrator/assistant.
 However, you would need substantial experience and further qualifications to progress to the role of CRA.

-A postgraduate qualification is not essential, with many employers only looking for a related undergraduate degree.
-However, it could give you valuable experience in clinical trials and may be an advantage against competition when applying for jobs.
-A relevant PhD can also be advantageous in some companies, who may consider it as highly-relevant work experience counting towards gaining promotion to senior positions or moving into protocol development.
-Check with desired employers to find out what they're looking for.
+A PhD can also be advantageous in some companies, who may consider it as highly-relevant work experience.
+It could also count towards gaining promotion to senior positions or moving into protocol development.
+Check with potential employers to find out what they're looking for.

 Search for postgraduate courses in clinical research or clinical trials.